-- 1) any Contract Owner dies, or - 2) the Annuitant dies, if the Contract is owned by a nonliving person.
+- 1. the death of any Contract Owner; or - 2. the death of the Annuitant, if the Contract Owner is a non-living person.

-We will pay the death benefit to the new Contract owner as determined immediately after the death.
-The new Contract owner would be a surviving Contract Owner or, if none, the Beneficiary.
+We will pay the Death Proceeds to the new Contract Owner as determined immediately after the death.
+The new Contract Owner will be the surviving Contract Owner(s) or, if there are none, the Beneficiary(ies).